The Sandbox Environment for Generalizable Agent Research (SEGAR): Experiments

-How does an agent trained only on experiences from $T_1,..,T_n$ re-uses this knowledge to solve $T'_1,..,T'_n$?
+\paragraph{Does factor distance correlate with generalization gap?} How does an agent trained only on experiences from $T_1,..,T_n$ re-use this knowledge to solve $T'_1,..,T'_m$?
 Intuitively, the more $\mathbb{P}_{train}$ and $\mathbb{P}_{test}$ overlap, the more information about one can be used to solve the other.
 We tested this hypothesis by jointly training an agent on $T_1,..,T_n$, and subsequently measuring it's average performance $\eta_{train}$ on $\mathbb{P}_{train}$ and $\eta_{test}$ on $\mathbb{P}_{test}$ via independent rollouts.
-Then, the pairwise Wasserstein-2 distance between two tasks $T_1,T_2$ can be computed by solving the classical optimal transport problem with a Euclidean cost between factor values.
-Both the performance and Wasserstein gaps are shown in Figure~\ref{fig:returns_vs_w2}, which indeed hows a significant correlation ($p=\num{1.47e-5}$) between better performance on unseen tasks and similarity of these tasks to the training samples.

-Additionally, Figure~\ref{fig:returns_vs_w2_conditional} breaks down the effects between various environment types: those with only agent and the goal entities, those with objects (such as magnets) and with tiles (such as sand), as well as by difficulty levels.
+Then, the pairwise Wasserstein-2 distance between two tasks $T_1,T_2$ can be computed by solving the classical optimal transport problem with a Euclidean cost between factor values (pseudocode provided in the Supp.).
+Both the performance and Wasserstein gaps are shown in Fig.~\ref{fig:returns_vs_w2}, which indeed hows a significant correlation ($p=\num{1.47e-5}$) between better performance on unseen tasks and similarity of these tasks to the training samples.
+Additionally, Fig.~\ref{fig:returns_vs_w2_conditional} breaks down the effects between various environment types: those with only agent and the goal entities, those with objects (such as magnets) and with tiles (such as sand), as well as by difficulty levels.
 The difficulty levels are regulated by the entropy of the task distribution $\mathbb{P}_{train}$.
 The trend of the generalization gap clearly worsens for all tasks as the Wasserstein-2 distance increases, with exception to the easiest tasks, where there is no clear trend.
 However, this trend is not as clear beyond the ``Empty" level, as ``Objects" and ``Tiles" levels are weakly significant at best.

-Finally, Figure~\ref{fig:returns_vs_w2_conditional_ood} shows the decrease in performance which happens when transfering a pre-trainged agent onto a harder set of tasks (easy$\to$medium and medium$\to$hard, respectively).
-In this setting, the performance gap is considerably larger than the one in Figure~\ref{fig:returns_vs_w2_conditional}, since the distribution of test tasks is harder.
-Similar to previous results, there is a trend for the generalization gap to worsen with larger distance between train and test increasing for medium$\to$hard, at least with ``Empty" and ``Objects", but no clear trend for easy$\to$medium.
+Finally, Fig.~\ref{fig:returns_vs_w2_conditional_ood} shows the decrease in performance which happens when transferring a pre-trained agent onto a harder set of tasks (easy$\to$medium and medium$\to$hard, respectively).
+In this setting, the performance gap is considerably larger than the one in Fig~\ref{fig:returns_vs_w2_conditional}, since the distribution of test tasks is harder.
+Similar to previous results, there is a trend for the gap to worsen as the distance between train and test increases for medium$\to$hard, at least with ``Empty" and ``Objects".